yueyu19/yueyu19.github.io/_teaching/law-of-cosines.md

 Let's see how the law of cosines is used in the convergence proof of gradient descent method.

-## Optimization problem and assumptions
+## Minimizing a differentiable convex function

 We consider the minimization of a differentiable convex function $f:\mathbb{R}^n\to\mathbb{R}$.
 We assume there exists $x^\star\in\mathbb{R}^n$ such that $f(x^\star)$ attains its minimum value, in which case the following condition holds: